Kimani7/alx-low_level_programming/README.md

-This repository contains all the tasks related to c programming
+This repo was updated and contains all c tasks in the ALX SE program